 Content is king.
-What your teen is doing online is so much more important than simply quantifying 'how much' time they're spending online.
+What your child/teen is doing online is so much more important than simply quantifying 'how much' time they're spending online.
 Is their time online for leisure or learning?
 Is it active or passive?
 Is it age-appropriate and safe?

-When?
+[®] When?

-To ensure that screens don't adversely impact teens' sleep or learning, parents need to help their teens minimise screens before sleep and be selective with screen activities before school (to ensure their concentration and attention spans aren't impaired).
+To ensure that screens don't adversely impact young people's sleep or learning, parents need to help their children and teens establish a digital curfew (ideally 60 minutes before sleep should be screen-free), be selective with screen activities before school (to ensure their concentration and attention spans aren't impaired) and avoid screens as a tool to deal with big or uncomfortable feelings such as boredom, anger, frustration.
+Ask are they constantly self-soothing with a screen?